electronjoe/mount-massive-manual/README.md

   - Confirm tongue box lock by hand (attempt to open)
 - Before driving
   - Walk around car and trailer to ensure everything is secure and nothing is still attached to the trailer or car (e.g. laundry line!)
+  - Check tire pressure (at least visually) on trailer and tow vehicle
+  - Check propane tank valve is off
   - Check gas on vehicle
   - Check trailer lights (turn signals, emergency blinkers)
   - Verify brake controller is set to desired gain